partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 [iOS](https://github.com/awslabs/aws-amplify-unicorntrivia-workshop/tree/unicorn-trivia-ios-workshop) - Based on Swift, requires XCode and Cocoapods

 [Android](https://github.com/awslabs/aws-amplify-unicorntrivia-workshop/tree/unicorn-trivia-react-native-workshop) - Based on React Native, requires Android Studio

+## Wrap-up
+It's absolutely critical to remove the backend resources when you have completed the workshop to avoid ongoing charges.

+To remove all backend and local resources associated to the amplify project run the following command inside the AdminPanel directory: amplify delete

+Once the command has completed running, doublecheck the deletion process.
+Go into the console in your default region and confirm that that the MediaLive channel has been deleted.

+## Extra Credit!

+1. If you have some extra time, let's take a look at how to add our own questions.
+First, let's navigte to the AdminPanel root directory.
+From here we will move into the /AdminPanel/src/ directory and list the files inside.
+Inside, we should see a file named questions.json.
+This is the file that stores the questions, answer choices, as well as correct answer all wrapped within a JSON object.
+You can easily modify the questions by changing the structure of this file.
+Open it, modify questions.json with your own custom questions, and save!
+You have now added new questions that can be push to the subscribers of your app!
+If your AdminPanel is still running in the terminal, you should also see the questions auto update in the browser window!

 ## License